1. A dialogue about merits and demerits of mobile phone

 17. A conversation between a doctor and a patient

-18. A dialogue on bad effects of tree plantation or deforestation
+18. A dialogue on importance of tree plantation or deforestation

 21. A dialogue about how to do well in the examination.

-23. Dialogue on how to spend spare time after SSC
+23. A dialogue on how to spend spare time after SSC

 24. A dialogue about a seat in the school hostel